impress-org/Open-Table-Widget/readme.txt

 4. New Selectize select fields are browser edge aware, making the select options always in view regardless of where they are on the screen.

 == Changelog ==

+= 1.8.1: June 8, 2016 =
+* Tweak: Don't let widget themes be translatable
+* Update for compatibility for WP 4.8.x

 = 1.8: July 11, 2016 =
 * Tweak: Code cleanup and improvements (https://github.com/WordImpress/Open-Table-Widget/issues/1 and https://github.com/WordImpress/Open-Table-Widget/issues/3)
 * Fix: Completely separate logic so Selectric and Widget styles can be disabled in the settings without affecting the other (https://github.com/WordImpress/Open-Table-Widget/issues/14)